jundalisay/sp/content/en/research/other/alien/essassani/nutshell.md

 But if you stay positive, then you might get an idea of which company to apply to, or you might get offered a different position in that company.

+Being positive and unattached in Hinduism is known as "renouncing the fruits of one's actions or karma".